jameskelleher/wikipedia-pageviews/README.md

 4. Activate the environment: `conda activate wiki`

+5. Run the program with `run_wiki_counts.py`

-5. To run for 24 hours ago: `python run_wiki_counts.py`
+    a.
+To run for 24 hours ago: `python run_wiki_counts.py`

-6. To run for an exact datetime: `python run_wiki_counts.py "2020-01-01 8:00"`
+    b.
+To run for an exact datetime: `python run_wiki_counts.py "2020-01-01 8:00"`

-7. To run for every hour between a range of dates: `python run_wiki_counts.py "2020-01-01 8:00" "2020-01-02 20:00"`
+    c.
+To run for every hour between a range of dates: `python run_wiki_counts.py "2020-01-01 8:00" "2020-01-02 20:00"`

+6. Result summary files will be written to a created `results` directory

-8. To run unit tests, run `pytest`.
+7. To run unit tests, run `pytest`.
 The unit tests on asynchronous code generate a lot of warnings, so `pytest --disable-warnings` is recommended

 ## Discussion